LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 ## Filter management

 This screen allows to revoke current restrictions on other accounts.
-It is divided into two
+It is divided into the following sections:
-sections:

 - **Muted** for muted accounts;
-- **Bans** for banned ones.
+- **Bans** for banned ones;
+- **Limited** for user with a rate-limit;
+- **Words** for specific filters based on words you choose to exclude from your timeline.

 <div align="center">
   <img width="310" alt="manage bans screen" src="images/manage_bans.png" />